Fillmore East – June 1971: History

-Fillmore East – June 1971 is a live concept-like album.
-It portrays a peek-behind-the-curtain of the life of a rock band on the road as narrated by Frank Zappa, and contains many thematic elements that, because of time and budget constraints, couldn't be included in the similar movie 200 Motels.
-The most famous part of the album is "The Mud Shark", a telling of a story told to Mother Don Preston by some members of Vanilla Fudge about a hotel, Seattle's Edgewater Inn, where guests could fish from their rooms.
-In the tale, a mud shark is caught by one of the members of Vanilla Fudge or its crew and, when combined with a groupie and a movie camera, depravity ensues.
-Although not stated in "The Mud Shark," this 1969 incident, now referred to as "the Shark episode," also involved Led Zeppelin's drummer John Bonham and road manager Richard Cole, with Vanilla Fudge's singer/keyboardist Mark Stein operating the movie camera.
+Fillmore East – June 1971 is a live thematic album.
+It portrays a comedic fantasy life of a rock band on the road as narrated by Frank Zappa, and contains elements that, because of time and budget constraints, couldn't be included in the movie 200 Motels.
+"The Mud Shark" section is a story about a hotel, Seattle's Edgewater Inn, where guests could fish from their rooms.
+In the tale, a mud shark is caught by a member of the pop group Vanilla Fudge or its crew and, when combined with a groupie and a movie camera, depravity ensues.
+The story is related to an infamous 1969 incident involving members of Led Zeppelin and Vanilla Fudge.

 The band then portray stereotypically egotistical members of a rock band "negotiating" for sex with a groupie and her girlfriends.
 The girls are insulted that the band thinks they are groupies and that they would sleep with the band just because they are musicians.
-They have standards; they will only have sex with a guy in a group with a "big, hit single in the charts – with a bullet!" and a "dick that’s a monster."
+They have standards; they will only have sex with a guy in a group with a "big, hit single in the charts – with a bullet!" and a "dick that's a monster."
 In "Bwana Dik", singer Howard Kaylan assures the girls that he is endowed beyond their "wildest Clearasil-spattered fantasies."
-And, not to be put off by the standards of these groupies, the band sings the girls the Turtles (of which Kaylan, Volman, and Pons had been members) hit "Happy Together", to give them their "bullet".
-The album ends with an encore excerpt including both Zappa's familiar "Peaches en Regalia" and what was possibly his most successful early-rock and roll pastiche, "Tears Began to Fall" (also issued as a single).
+And, not to be put off by the standards of these groupies, the band sings the Turtles' hit "Happy Together" - Kaylan, Mark Volman, and Jim Pons having been members of the Turtles - to the girls to give them their "bullet".
+The album ends with an encore excerpt including both Zappa's familiar "Peaches en Regalia" and a pastiche of early-rock and roll, "Tears Began to Fall" (also issued as a single).

 When this album was first reissued on compact disc by Rykodisc, "Willie the Pimp, Pt.
 2" was omitted from the track line-up.
-It was finally released on CD on the 2012 reissue of the album.
+It was included on the 2012 reissue of the album.
 Also, in the CD edition, the last minute of "Latex Solar Beef" was placed at the beginning of "Willie the Pimp Part One", making it longer.
 It is unclear if this was intentional or not.